-Professor Colin Berry (University of Glasgow) - Chair Jesse Dawson (University of Glasgow) Chris Rogers (University of Bristol)
+Professor Colin Berry (University of Glasgow) - Chair Professor Jesse Dawson (University of Glasgow) Professor Chris Rogers (University of Bristol) Mr Matthew Dodd (Unblinded statistician, LSHTM)

 17.3.
-Clinical events committee(CEC)
+Clinical events committee (CEC)

 17.3.1.
 Role of the CEC

 The CEC will review the blinded reported stroke events which make up the primary and secondary outcomes.
 The criteria and working order of the CEC will be determined by the members and established in a signed charter.
 All committee members will be blinded to the treatment group.
 The CEC will provide a consistent assessment of the outcome events across all sites.